osism/osism.github.io/docs/guides/configuration-guide/ceph.md

 ### Rollout the configured layout

-1. Push the configuration to your configuration repository and after that do the following
+1. Commit and push the configuration to your configuration repository
+2. Establish the changed configuration
+   Make sure that you do not have any open changes on the manager node either, as these will be discarded during this step.
    ```
    $ osism apply configuration
    $ osism reconciler sync
    $ osism apply facts
    ```

-2. After the configuration has been pulled and facts updated, you can run the LVM configuration playbook:
+3. After the configuration has been pulled and facts updated, you can run the LVM configuration playbook:

    ```